Inpatient vs. Outpatient Rehab

 When it comes to the effectiveness of inpatient vs. outpatient treatment, it is not possible to state that one type of treatment is more effective than the other one in all situations.

-While it is clear that substance abuse treatment generally results in a reduction in substance use and abstinence, there seem to be no significant differences in recovery rates between inpatient and outpatient treatment settings.
+While it is clear that long-term substance abuse treatment generally results in a reduction in substance use and abstinence, there seem to be no significant differences in recovery rates between inpatient and outpatient treatment settings.
 The positive outcomes of treatment are rather connected to the intensity and duration of treatment rather than a specific setting or patient population.2

 Therefore it is important to consider the advantages and disadvantages of both types of treatment and make a decision depending on individual treatment needs.